srx32/nopse-cli/README.md

 ## chalk

-It is a library for logging (in the terminal) in different colors and some styling (bold, italic, etc.)
+It is a package for logging colourized messages in the terminal, even with some styling (bold, italic, etc.)

+# How are the commands and options structured ?

+# Some tutorials & references